alexhidalgo/ironyard/README.md

 IronYard Quick Notes

+Day-16
+parseInt turns numbers in strings into real numbers and ignores letters.
+Reads left to right thus if the string starts with a letter it will return a NaN Math.random is not a function it is a number. it returns a random number.
+Math is an object. we know this because Math.random has a dot after it. only objects have dots after them.

+=== checks both type and value while == checks only value

 Day-14

 We want our functions to be self-contained in case they move.
 We can include the variables, objects they reference inside of